- Preparation of the thesis

-In the case of creative arts disciplines where a thesis consists of creative works and a dissertation, and where the creative work component includes performance or exhibition of visual art works, candidates are additionally required to submit an extended abstract of 1 000 – 3 000 words to the Chair of Examiners for forwarding to the examiners one week prior to the viewing, unless the dissertation is submitted at or around the same time as the viewing.
+In the case of creative arts disciplines where a thesis consists of creative works and a dissertation, and where the creative work component includes performance or exhibition of visual art works, candidates are additionally required to submit an extended abstract of 1 000 – 3 000 words to the Chair of Examiners for forwarding to the examiners at least one week prior to the viewing, unless the dissertation is submitted at or around the same time as the viewing.

-Three copies of the thesis should be submitted to MSGR with the candidate's name clearly marked on the spine, with the family name in capitals.
+Three copies of the thesis should be submitted for examination with the candidate's name clearly marked on the spine, with the family name in capitals.
 In the case of creative arts disciplines where the creative work component is a performance or exhibition of visual art works, and three examiners are appointed, four copies must be submitted within six months from the time of the viewing.
 Any additional documentation, eg video of the performance, must be supplied to the examiners with the dissertation.
 Where a candidate submits the thesis by courier (or mail) MSGR will send a thesis receipt by post.

 The form also includes a section where the candidate (in consultation with the supervisor) may request that the examiners maintain the confidentiality of the thesis contents.
 Such a request may be required where there are research contracts with outside organisations or other issues related to intellectual property.

 Where the candidate's supervisor considers the thesis to have significant shortcomings but may proceed to examination, or that the thesis should not be sent out for examination, the supervisor must provide a detailed outline of their concerns to the candidate and attach a copy to the Submission of Thesis form.
 It is in the candidate's interest to carefully consider and to seek advice as appropriate before submitting the thesis for examination without their supervisor's endorsement.
-Where the concerns raised relate to deficiencies in the thesis and the candidate elects to proceed to having the thesis examined, MSGR will consider the supervisor's concerns and will seek final consent from the candidate before commencing the examination.
+Where the concerns raised relates to deficiencies in the thesis and the candidate elects to proceed to having the thesis examined, MSGR will consider the supervisor's concerns and will seek final consent from the candidate before commencing the examination.
 The examiners are not informed of any shortcomings while the thesis is under examination.

 Where the candidate's supervisor recommends that the thesis should not be sent out for examination, a subcommittee of the RHD Committee will be convened to consider submissions by the candidate and supervisor to determine whether the thesis will be forwarded for examination.
 If the candidate disagrees with the decision of the subcommittee, the Academic Board appeal process will be available to the candidate.